 LHB’s roof design allows for the addition of a large fixed solar array.
 In addition, this system is designed to connect to a battery storage system, providing resilient emergency power for building operations and electric bus charging during peak energy demand times.

-Given the area’s soft soils, over two miles of structural piles had to be driven into the ground to support the building.
+Given the area’s soft soils, 3,056 structural piles had to be driven into the ground to support the building.
 LHB’s design took advantage of this requirement by threading some with a ground-source heat-exchange system for heating and cooling.
 This collaborative engineering installation will offset energy use for years to come.

 The North Loop facility includes administrative offices, locker rooms, and other amenities for drivers and mechanics.
 Because staff often have shifting schedules and different needs, the design seeks to anticipate and accommodate its occupants equally.
 There are multiple break rooms, a large communal kitchen with a cooktop, quiet rooms, a lactation room, a privacy room, secure bike storage, and balconies where drivers, mechanics, and managers alike can relax in the fresh air building workplace community.
 Daylight also infuses the building, providing views and connection to the outdoors, sunlight, and weather conditions while boosting spirits and mental health among employees. ∎